grpc/grpc-node/packages/grpc-js-core/README.md

 # Pure JavaScript gRPC Client

-**Note: This is an alpha-level release.
+**Note: This is an beta-level release.
 Some APIs may not yet be present and there may be bugs.
 Please report any that you encounter**

 ## Installation

-Node 9.x or greater is required.
+Node 10 is recommended.
+The exact set of compatible Node versions can be found in the `engines` field of the `package.json` file.

 ```sh
 npm install @grpc/grpc-js